cado-security/product-help/docs/cado-response/discovery-import/import/oracle/virtual-machine.md

 ![Oracle](/img/oracle/image6.png)

-Once the processing has been completed, you can move onto analysing the captured image:
+Once the processing has been completed, you can move onto analyzing the captured image:

 ![Oracle](/img/oracle/image1.png)
 ![Oracle](/img/oracle/image9.png)